rolandenzinger/FirstGitRepo/README.md

 # Readme

-This is a simple text file under version control!
+This is a simple text file under version control - to be used by multiple people simultaneously at the HTL Leoben!